 Description

-An Archaeological Assessment identifies and evaluates the presence of archaeological resources/archaeological sites.
+An Archaeological Assessment identifies and evaluates archaeological resources or sites on a property.

-An Archaeological Assessment (Stages 1-4) must follow the Ministry of Tourism and Culture Standards and Guidelines for Consultant Archaeologists.
+The Archaeological Assessment must follow the Ministry of Tourism, Culture, and Sport's Standards and Guidelines for Consultant Archaeologists.

 Stage 1: Background Study and Property Inspection